-It is mid-June and Craig Gilholm, Links Manager at the Royal Liverpool Golf Club, thanks the groups of Club members and visiting golfers that make complimentary remarks on the condition of the Hoylake course as we enter the final month before the start of The Open Championship.
+It is mid-June and Craig Gilholm, Links Manager at the Royal Liverpool Golf Club, thanks the groups of Club members and visiting golfers that make complimentary remarks on the condition of the Hoylake course as we enter the final month before the start of The Open.
 He then quietly goes about his business, knowing that there is still a lot to do before the Club can welcome the world’s best golfers to golf’s oldest Major.

 “Yes, the course is looking well, but a lot can happen between now and the 17th of July”, said Craig.